 The Centre has come into being during the Pandemic—which is so radically (re)shaping our lives—and necessarily takes advantage of how we are learning to come together despite imposed physical distancing.
 Its activities are therefore a combination of the opportunities afforded by both online and on-site meetings.

-29 May – 2 June 2023: The FUSP – Nida Centre for Advanced Research on Translation invites advanced graduate students to online gatherings with a hybrid format: via virtual access from anywhere in the world, students will participate in an ongoing dialogue with faculty who will gather in person.
-The title of our summer school – Translation in a Turbulent World: unequal languages, emergent practices – highlights that translation is a space built through cross-cultural interconnections and constantly influenced by the sociolinguistic variables of the languages and cultures involved.
-We focus on the possibility of rethinking translation from a translingual point of departure as it is enacted through cultural practices, investigating the ethics of translating unequal languages in a transnational context.
+24 June – 28 June 2024: The FUSP – Nida Centre for Advanced Research on Translation invites advanced graduate students to online gatherings with a hybrid format: via virtual access from anywhere in the world, students will participate in an ongoing dialogue with faculty who will gather in person.
+The title of our summer school – Translation in a Turbulent World II: Translation and/as Collaboration – echoes the ongoing discussion about translation as an active node in the geopolitical and microsocial spheres as the world around us grapples with war, colonization and decolonization, power asymmetries, language asymmetries and emergent technologies and proffered techno-utopias.
 We welcome you to bring your innovative research and share your questions with our constantly expanding scholarly community!
 For full details, application, and contact click here